Reproducible-Science-Curriculum/publication-RR-Jupyter/instructor_notes.md

 Total: 2 hrs, 35 minutes

 ## 1) Exporting your Notebook

 ### Timeline
+- Presentation of different formats (10 minutes)
+- Search for examples of different formats online and discuss (10 minutes)
+- Demonstration of Jupyter Notebook export (10 minutes)

 ### Customization
+- If your participants are expecting to be able to create PDF images, you can instruct them to download and install the Pandoc and LaTeX packages in advance of the workshop.
+However, these may produce installation troubles.

 ### Resources
+- We have included callouts for some of the more involved aspects of notebook conversion.
+- It is worth verifying before the lesson that your installation of the notebook gives the expected behavior with images.
+The most portable thing is to embed the images in the document.
+- By default, GUI html export embeds as Base64
+- By default, GUI markdown export creates a folder and a zip

 ## 2) Documentation
 ### Timeline